gilbarbara/hooks/docs/useIsMounted.md

 # useIsMounted

-Check if the component is still mounted before changing the state.
+Checks if the component is still mounted before performing state updates or other side effects.

+Useful for avoiding memory leaks and ensuring side effects are only performed while the component is active and prevent errors like “Can’t perform a React state update on an unmounted component.”

 ## Usage